-- The Group Scout Leader and the Group Chair will be ex-officio members of any sub-Committee of the Group Executive Committee. - Any fundraising committee must include at least two members of the Group Executive Committee.
-No Section Leader or Assistant Leader may serve on such a fundraising sub-Committee. - Additional Requirements for Charity Trustees: v. - All ex-officio, elected, nominated and co-opted members of the Group Executive Committee are Charity Trustees of the Scout Group. - Only persons aged 18 and over may be full voting members of the Group Executive Committee because of their status as Charity Trustees (however the views of young people in the Group must be taken into consideration). - Certain people are disqualified from being Charity Trustees by virtue of the Charities Acts.
-(See Rule 12.1) - Charity Trustees are responsible for ensuring compliance with all relevant legislation including the Data Protection Act 2018. - The Group Scouters' Meeting (c) - i.
-Membership of the Group Scouters' Meeting consists of the Group Scout Leader as chair, all Section Leaders and Assistant Leaders. - ii.
-The role of the Group Scouters' Meeting is to: - consider the well-being and development of each Member of the Group; - ensure the progress of each Member through the programme; - plan and co-ordinate all the Group's activities; - to keep the Group Executive Committee advised of the financial and other resource requirements of the training programme. - (d) Conduct of Meetings - i.
-Only members as defined above may vote in meetings of the Group Scout Council and the Group Executive Committee. - ii.
+- The Group Scout Leader and the Group Chair will be ex-officio members of any sub-Committee of the Group Executive Committee. - Any fundraising committee must include at least two members of the Group Executive Committee, No Section Leader or Assistant Leader may serve on such a fundraising sub-Committee.

+(c) The Group Scouters' Meeting

+- Membership of the Group Scouters' Meeting consists of the Group Scout Leader as chair, all Section Leaders and Assistant Leaders. - ii.
+The role of the Group Scouters' Meeting is to: - consider the well-being and development of each Member of the Group; - ensure the progress of each Member through the programme; - plan and co-ordinate all the Group's activities; - to keep the Group Executive Committee advised of the financial and other resource requirements of the training programme.

+(d) Conduct of Meetings

+- Only members as defined above may vote in meetings of the Group Scout Council and the Group Executive Committee. - ii.
 Decisions are made by a majority of votes cast by those present at the meeting.
 In the event of an equal number of votes being cast on either side the chair does not have a casting vote and the matter is taken not to have been carried. - The Group Scout Council must make a resolution defining a quorum for meetings of the iii.
 Group Scout Council and the Group Executive Committee and its sub-Committees.